SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Discussion

-We further investigated the impact of denoising steps on semantic consistency.
-As shown in Fig.\,\ref{fig:fig13}, we varied the number of denoising steps (10, 20, 30, 40, 50) in an ablation study.
-Results demonstrate that more steps consistently improve semantic consistency metrics.
-However, this improvement may come at the cost of higher decoding complexity, as evidenced by the results in the last column of Table\,\ref{tab:tab4}.
+We further investigate the impact of denoising steps on semantic consistency.
+As shown in Fig.\,\ref{fig:fig12}, we vary the number of denoising steps from 10 to 50.
+The results show that increasing denoising steps consistently improves semantic consistency.
+However, this improvement may come at the cost of higher decoding complexity, as evidenced by the results in Table.\,\ref{tab:complexity_comparison}.